-THE OPTUNE DEVICE
+THE OPTUNE® DEVICE

 Optune® is a portable medical device.
 It administers electric fields called “TTFields” to the brain through INE Transducer Arrays.
 Maintain the TTFields treatment at all times, as long as possible, when you are awake and when you are sleeping.
 Limit treatment interruptions to the shortest time possible.
 The image below shows the controls of the device for operation of the system.